 Many ex–smokers and nicotine users say quitting was the hardest thing they ever did.
 “Just quitting” is very difficult.
 According to the American Cancer Society only 4-7% of smokers are able to quit on their own.
-WSU supports our employee’s desire to quit smoking.
+WSU supports its employees’ desires to quit smoking.

 PEBB Medical Plan Cessation Programs & Medication

-Kaiser Permenente offers its Breathe Tobacco Cessation program for its members.
+Kaiser Permanente offers the Breathe Tobacco Cessation Program for its members.

-All plans now cover tobacco cessation medications as preventive care!
-The are covered in FULL! (with a Doctor’s prescription).
-Check with your Health Plan for detailed information.
+All plans now cover tobacco cessation medications in full as preventive care (with a doctor’s prescription)!
+Check with your health plan for detailed information.

 Additional help is available for everyone, even those not enrolled on a PEBB health plan.